Staying Positive for your child to beat Bedwetting

 Your child might need motivation to beat Bedwetting

 We all need a bit of motivation to change bad habits in our lives – think back to the last time you wanted to make changes in your life: lose weight, quit smoking or take up exercise for example.
 You probably thought about doing something for quite a while before you actually got to the point of taking action.
 Something tipped you over the edge and spurred you into action.
-It could be the same for your child.
+It’s going to be the same for your child.

 I was contacted by one father who worried because his son had really lost his temper one night – he had kicked his wardrobe door and sobbed ‘I’m so fed up with all of this!’.
 I reassured the father that this was actually a good sign.
 And sure enough, one week later I received an email telling me that the boy had been dry every night since.